Homemade BBQ sauce can be so easy and delicious!

 - Preheat oven to 275 degrees F.

 - In a bowl mix together coconut sugar through cayenne pepper.
 Set aside.

 - Line a baking sheet with tin foil.
 Add another piece of tin foil onto the baking sheet, big enough to cover one rack of ribs.
 Place one rack of ribs upside down on tin foil.
-With a sharp knife, score the back of the ribs to cut through the top layer of fat.
+With a sharp knife, score the back of the ribs to cut through the top layer of the membrane.
 I like to make tiny x’s all along the back of the ribs.
-(This will allow the fat to cook down more and give that fall-off-the-bone tenderness.)
+(This will allow the membrane to cook down more and give that fall-off-the-bone tenderness.)

 - Rub half the spice mixture all over the rack of ribs.
 Cover tightly in tin foil.
 Place ribs right side up on the baking sheet.
 Repeat this process with the other rack of fibs.

 - Place in oven for 3 hours.
 This is the low and slow method.
 It really allows the flavors to develop while allowing the meat to become juicy and tender.

 While the ribs cook, make the sauce!

 - In a saucepan over medium high heat, add oil.
 Once oil is heated, add onion* and sauté for about 3 minutes.
 Add garlic and sauté for an additional minute.